posted October 26, 2017

 During the 2015 announcement of a transition to engineering from engineering technology, and the addition of a chemical engineering major, President Spectar said: “This transformational initiative has been a centerpiece of campus long-range planning for decades.

 “Offering the highly sought-after engineering degree is essential to meet emerging workforce needs of the Johnstown community and our region, raise the institutional profile and strengthen student recruitment, and advance the campus mission of preparing students for success in the Real World.”

 The Fall 2017 term at Pitt-Johnstown has been significant in that the number of incoming engineering students spiked by 24 percent, which augmented an overall enrollment increase of 10 percent.

-During the past two years, enrollment in the five engineering disciplines – chemical, civil, computer, electrical and mechanical – has grown by 33 percent to 610 students, said Samples, who worked for years to expand the program from its roots as an engineering technology degree.
+During the past two years, enrollment in the five engineering disciplines – chemical, civil, computer, electrical and mechanical – has grown by 33 percent to 610 students, said professor and Engineering Division Chair Jerry Samples, PhD and PE, who worked for years to expand the program from its roots as an engineering technology degree.

 At the unveiling of the John P. Murtha Engineering and Science Building sign, Mr. Murtha’s widow, Joyce Murtha, said: “I know he’d be so proud of this moment and that the university is continuing to grow.”

 The University of Pittsburgh at Johnstown offers Bachelor of Science degrees in engineering for the following disciplines: